CEEMS Exporter

 like FreeIPMI, IPMIUtils has been deprecated.
 The collector supports a pure Golang

-implementation of IPMI protocol using
+implementation of the IPMI protocol using the

 OpenIPMI driver interface.